-Patellar tendinopathy (or as it is commonly known patellar tendonitis or tendinitis) is an overuse injury affecting your knee.
-It is the result of your patella tendon being overstressed.
+Patellar tendinopathy (or as it is commonly known as patellar tendonitis or tendinitis) is an overuse injury affecting your knee.
+It is the result of repeated overstress of your patella tendon beyond its coping capacity.
 A common name for it is Jumper’s Knee since it is common in jumping sports such as volleyball and basketball.

 More info about: Tendinopathy

 The patella tendon is located just below the patella (knee cap).
 It has attachments on the patella and the tibial tuberosity on the tibia (shin bone).
 The role of the patella tendon is to transfer the force of the quadriceps muscles via your patella (kneecap) and your upper shinbone (tibia).

 Your quadriceps is even more critical when controlling your knee as you bend from a straight position, e.g. walking downstairs, landings.
 Your quadriceps muscles are heavily involved in most sports, especially those which involve jumping, running and kicking.

 The most exceptional level of stress through the patella tendon is during jumping and landing activities.
 During jumping, the quadriceps muscles provide an explosive contraction, which straightens the knee and pushes you into the air.
 When landing, the quadriceps muscle helps to absorb the landing forces by allowing a small amount of controlled knee bend.

 Excessive jumping or landing strains the patella tendon.
 At first, the damage may only be minor and not cause any problem.
 However, repeated overstrain of your tendon causes microtrauma.
 These lesions occurring in the tendon can exceed the rate of repair.
 The damage will progressively become worse, causing pain and dysfunction.
 The result is patellar tendinopathy (tendon injury).